Aikha-Zaki/Stroke-Prediction/README.md

 # stroke-prediction
+# the analysis both in R and Pyhton were done in Google colab

 Stroke is a medical disorder that happens due to arteries rupture or blockage in the brain causing damage to the brain.
 It can cause serious long-term disability and in the worst cases, it might lead to death.
 The probable risk factors for stroke include hypertension, diabetes, smoking, age, sex, obesity, environment, and others.

 # Problem Statement

 The objective of this project is to find the likeliness of a stroke happening in a person.
 Ideally, this project might provide initial insight into the early detection of stroke and obtain early treatment.
 Different machine learning models have been used to predict the possibility of a stroke to occur.
 The algorithm used in this project are logistic regression, KNN, and decision tree to train three different models for reliable prediction.
-This dataset is obtained from Kaggle and the analysis is carried out using R and Phyton language.
+This dataset is obtained from Kaggle and the analysis is carried out using R and Phyton language using Google Colab Platform.

 # Dataset